-Tourism presents great opportunities and also of the capacity to sustain volume of visitors and their potential negative/positive impacts on local community and environment.
-Equally, the aviation industry is a key challenge in emissions WOMEN IN TOURISM, HOSPITALITY & LEISURE Learner Exercise
+to the Why Tourism?
+Tourism presents great opportunities and also great challenges for communities, both in terms lenges.
+Or the capacity to sustin volume of visitors and their potential negative/positive impacts on local ack of community and environment.
+Equally, the main industry is a key challenge in emissions

+Learner Exercise

 How can these climate policies influence men and women differently?

+Please Reflect

-Please Reflect - Incentives to increase the share of electric cars - Educational material to highlight the climate benefits of plant-based foods - Implementation of a new recycling programme for households
+- Incentives to increase the share of electric cars - Educational material to highlight the climate benefits of plant-based foods - Implementation of a new recycling programme for households

-Why gender matters for effective adaptation to climate change This short video highlights why it is important for people with different backgrounds, genders, and socioeconomic realities to play a key role in the decision-making when we are talking about climate policies, solutions and implementations - as the impacts of climate change is not felt the same across the board.
+Why gender matters for effective adaptation to climate change

+This short video highlights why it is important for people with different backgrounds, genders, and socioeconomic realities to play a key role in the decision-making when we are talking about climate policies, solutions and implementations - as the impacts of climate change is not felt the same across the board.